AmjadKudsi/StatSync-Controller/README.md

   Detailed documentation of the system design, rationale, and architectural evolution.

 - `README.md` (this document)
-  High level overview suitable for GitHub visitors, recruiters, and technical reviewers.
+  High-level overview suitable for GitHub visitors, recruiters, and technical reviewers.

 ---